cloudflare/pint/docs/checks/rule/label.md

 }
 ```

-- `$pattern` - regexp pattern to match label name on
+- `$pattern` - regexp pattern to match label name on, this can be templated
+  to reference checked rule fields, see [Configuration](../../configuration.md)
+  for details
 - `severity` - set custom severity for reported issues, defaults to a warning
 - `value` - optional value pattern to enforce, if not set only the
 - `required` - if `true` pint will require every rule to have this label set,